 ii.
 “Here is a graphic picture of Satan himself!
 He not only does evil – he craves evil.
 Here we see that evil is natural to the wicked, for it is in their nature.”
 (Bridges)

 b.
-His neighbor finds no favor in his eyes: Of the evil that marks the wicked is expressed in their inability to get along with a neighbor.
-The look upon everyone else with no favor in their eyes.
+His neighbor finds no favor in his eyes: The evil that marks the wicked is expressed in their inability to get along with a neighbor.
+They look upon everyone else with no favor in their eyes.
 We should be careful of those who can’t get along with other people.

 When the scoffer is punished, the simple is made wise;

 But when the wise is instructed, he receives knowledge.